dave-woods/yt-search-play/README.md

 ## Known issues and upcoming features

+Since this script relies on youtube-dl rather than YouTube's API, it is subject to breaking if YouTube change the way they render webpages.
+If your results look something like "null :: null", this is probably why.
+Unfortunately, there's not much to be done in this scenario except wait for an upstream fix, or trying one of the [forks](https://github.com/yt-dlp/yt-dlp) of youtube-dl.

 The reverse mode is currently problematic due to the way that youtube-dl mixes the `--reverse` and `--playlist-end` flags.
 As a result, when the `--reverse` and `--use-max-downloads` options are both set, the `search_size` parameter is ignored initially (though it is obeyed for cached results).
 This ensures that the end of the playlist is actually shown first, instead of the Nth video.
 Hopefully youtube-dl will eventually fix this issue, but in the meantime, it's advisable to only use `--reverse` and `--use-max-downloads` together with small playlists.
 Using them with `--subs`, for example, is likely to cause an error.

 There is an underlying issue with YouTube/youtube-dl that can prevent playlists with over 100 videos in them from fetching any past the 100th.
 This notably affects both the subscription feed and the watch later playlist.